How to use the Pregnancy Due Date Calculator

 Second trimester: Week 13 – Week 28

-Your nausea (morning sickness) and fatigue may lessen or go away completely, and you may notice more changes to your body.
+Your nausea (morning sickness) and fatigue may lessen or go away completely, and you may notice more changes in your body.
 Your "baby bump" will start to show as your abdomen expands with the growing baby.
 By the end of the second trimester, you may feel your baby move.

 Some changes you may notice in your body in the second trimester include: